YikaiZhang95/torchkm/README.md

 ## How it's so fast

-In a normal workflow the slow part isn't fitting one model — it's refitting it for every cross-validation fold and every tuning value.
+In a normal workflow the slow part isn't fitting one model.
+It's refitting the model for every cross-validation fold and every tuning value.
 TorchKM avoids that: it reuses one kernel computation across all folds and settings (an exact cross-validation formula plus a single eigendecomposition reused along the regularization path).
-You still get the **exact** solution — just without paying for it 500 times.
+You still get the **exact** solution, without paying for it 500 times.

 ![Full train + tune in seconds](docs/assets/torchkm-speed.svg)